AlessioRW/alessiorw.github.io/static/media/golang_interfaces.da019a850e7324283bed.md

 ```

 <br>
 And that's it!
-You now have two datasources which could be used in place of the `DatabaseInterface` value, since they both have the `GreetUser` method defined against them.
+You now have two datasources which could be used in place of the `DatabaseInterface` value, since they both have the `GetUser` method defined against them.
 See how we can do that below:

 <br>
 <b>main.go</b>
 ```
+package main

+import (
+  ".../db"
+  "fmt"
+)

-func GreetUser(dbClient DatabaseInterface, userId int) error {
+func GreetUser(dbClient db.DatabaseInterface, userId int) error {
   name, err := dbClient.GetUser(userId)
   if err != nil {
     return err